 Contact ARM by email or phone 617-432-6194 for more information or for personalized records management assistance.

 Joint Committee on the Status of Women

 The Joint Committee on the Status of Women (JCSW) is a standing committee of the Dean of the Faculty of Medicine at Harvard Medical School, established in 1973, representing a constituency of women and men faculty, fellows, residents, post docs, students, and staff of Harvard Medical School, Harvard School of Dental Medicine, and affiliated hospitals and institutions.
 Our Mission is to facilitate and enhance the contribution of women faculty and staff at HMS and HSDM by developing and expanding opportunities for leadership and professional advancement.
 This is achieved through identifying and documenting obstacles, developing educational programs, arranging skill-building workshops and networking events, and making recommendations to the Dean’s Office and relevant administrators to address areas for improvement.
 The committee meets monthly here on the HMS campus and offers many professional career connections and leadership opportunities.
-For more information visit, http://hms.harvard.edu/departments/joint-committee-status-women or contact us at JCSW_AdminAssist@hms.harvard.edu.
+New members are welcome at any time.
+For more information visit, jcsw.hms.harvard.edu or contact us at JCSW_AdminAssist@hms.harvard.edu.

 HLC On My Own Time